aamilineni/go-github/README.md

 $ cp .env.default .env
 ```

-Add the value to the `GITHUB_AUTH_TOKEN` key which can be obtatined from Github Personal Accesss Token
+Add the value to the `GITHUB_AUTH_TOKEN` key in the .env file which can be obtatined from Github Personal Accesss Token

 Why Do we need GITHUB AUTH TOKEN ?